wp-plugins/email-form-under-post/readme.txt

 *  Set email template for mandrill**
 *  WP editor for writing message
 *  Send emails through ajax without page refresh
+*  Localization Ready with French language (You can add any language in lang folder)
 > Premium Version will be lanched very soon with bunch of features.

 == Installation ==